OpenRobotLab/PointLLM/README.md

 We introduce <b>PointLLM, a multi-modal large language model capable of understanding colored point clouds of objects.</b> It perceives object types, geometric structures, and appearance without concerns for ambiguous depth, occlusion, or viewpoint dependency. <b>We collect a novel dataset comprising 660K simple and 70K complex point-text instruction pairs</b> to enable a two-stage training strategy.
 To rigorously evaluate our model's perceptual abilities and its generalization capabilities, <b>we establish two benchmarks: Generative 3D Object Classification and 3D Object Captioning, assessed through three different evaluation methods.</b>

 ## 🔥 News
+- [2024-09-06] We have uploaded the camera-ready version of PointLLM for ECCV 2024, which includes clearer writing and additional experimental results.
+Please check the paper [here](https://arxiv.org/abs/2308.16911).
 - [2024-07-01] PointLLM has been accepted by ECCV 2024 with all "strong-accept" recommendation. 🎉 We are looking for self-motivated students to conduct research regarding PointLLM.
 Please send an email to runsxu@gmail.com with your CV if you are interested!
 - [2023-12-29] We release the codes of our online Gradio demo.
 - [2023-12-26] We release the codes for model evaluation, including ChatGPT/GPT-4 evaluation and traditional metric evaluation.